MachineLemonade/docs/v0.11/ee-managing-users.md

 - Access the "Admin Settings" tab from the top right menu of the Astronomer UI

-## System View-Only Users
+## Limiting Workspace Creation

+For larger teams on Astronomer Enterprise, our platform supports limiting the ability for any user on the platform to create a Workspace and provision Airflow resources.

-By default, all users on Astronomer have the ability to create new workspaces.
-Since users are assigned the `WORKSPACE_ADMIN` role by default when they create a workspace, that user will then be able to spin up new Airflow deployments within that workspace.
+As mentioned above, all users on Astronomer have the ability to create a new Workspace by default.
+Unless otherwise configured, any user who creates a Workspace is automatically granted the "Workspace Admin" role and is thus able to create an unlimited number of Airflow Deployments within that Workspace.

-Some teams might want to limit a user's access so that they do not have the ability to do this so that they reserve access to creating workspaces to a specific sub-group of users.
-This can be accomplished by leveraging our platform's `USER` role.
+For those who want to limit user access to the Workspace creation function, administrators can customize our platform's `USER` role.

-Our platform ships with a `USER` role that is synthetically bound to all users.
-By default, this [role includes the `system.workspace.create` permission](https://github.com/astronomer/houston-api/blob/master/config/default.yaml#L324), which allows all users to create new workspaces on the platform.
-In order to change this and make it so that all users _are not_ able to create workspaces, you can remove that permission from the role and add it onto a separate role of your choice- this will likely be the `SYSTEM_ADMIN` role if you would prefer that admins manage how resources are provisioned across the cluster.
+### Astronomer's `USER` Role

+The Astronomer Platform ships with a `USER` role that is synthetically bound to _all_ users within a single cluster.
+By default, this [role includes the `system.workspace.create` permission](https://github.com/astronomer/houston-api/blob/master/config/default.yaml#L324).

+If you're an administrator on Astronomer who wants to limit the scope of that user role, you can remove the `system.workspace.create` permission from all users and instead attach it to a separate role of your choice.
+If you'd like to reserve the ability to create a Workspace _only_ to System Admins who otherwise manage cluster-level resources, you might limit that permission to the `SYSTEM_ADMIN` role on the platform.

 To configure and apply this change, follow the steps in our [Configuring Permissions](https://www.astronomer.io/docs/ee-configuring-permissions/) doc.